Koszul duality for simplicial restricted Lie algebras

 \begin{cor} Let $\pi\colon E_\bullet \to B_\bullet$ be a fibration in $\srLie$ such that the total space $E_\bullet$ and the base $B_\bullet$ are connected, and the fiber $\fib(\pi)$ is an Eilenberg-MacLane Lie algebra $K(M,n)$, $M\in \Mod_{\kk\{\xi\}}$, $n\geq 0$.
 Then there is a functorial convergent spectral sequence

 \end{cor}

 \begin{rmk} It seems likely that the spectral sequence of Corollary~\ref{corollary: SSS fiber is EM} exists for \emph{any} fibration over a connected base.
 All steps in the proof can be generalized that much, except Proposition~\ref{proposition: second page of SSS is local}.
-In the moment of writing, we do not know how to extend this proposition on any larger class of fibrations.
+At the time of writing, we do not know how to extend this proposition on any larger class of fibrations.

 We also point out that Proposition~\ref{proposition: second page of SSS is local} can be viewed as a consequence of Mather's second cube theorem in the category $\srLie$, see~\cite[Definition~1.4]{Doeraene93} and~\cite{DH21}.
-In the moment of writing, we do not aware if the cube theorem holds for $\srLie$. \end{rmk}
+At the time of writing, we are not aware if the cube theorem holds for $\srLie$. \end{rmk}